Six Students Earn International Fellowshipsby Richard Paige • May 11, 2018 Share:

 “I tell our students that the Fulbright and various English Teaching fellowships abroad are terrific opportunities and that they should think hard about what they want, where they want to go, and what an opportunity like this could do for their future,” said Susan Albrecht, Wabash College Fellowship Advisor.
 “The awareness has grown as they see their peers selected for these fellowships.”

-Over the last five years, Wabash has produced a Rhodes Scholar, 14 Fulbright recipients, nine Gilman Scholarship recipients, five USTA fellowship recipients, and a TAPIF English Teaching Assistant (France).
+Over the last five years, 34 Wabash men have earned international fellowships.
+The list includes a Rhodes Scholar, 16 Fulbright recipients, 10 Gilman Scholarship recipients, five USTA fellowship recipients, a TAPIF English Teaching Assistant (France), and a Cultural Ambassadors North American Language and Culture Assistantship in Spain.
 In 2017-18 alone, 14 Fulbright applications led to seven semifinalists, while four USTA applications led to three awards.
-Max Earp-Thomas ’17 and Michael Lumpkin ’18 are also Fulbright ETA Alternates for Taiwan and Mexico, respectively, and Immanuel Mitchell-Sodipe ’18 is a semifinalist for Paraguay.
+Max Earp-Thomas ’17 is also a Fulbright ETA alternate for Taiwan.